 Revenue have now abolished previous employer reporting obligations such as P30s, P45s, P46s, P35s and the generation of P60s.
 It is no longer be possible for employers to submit their P35 payroll file through to Revenue at the end of the tax year.
 The final year for the P35 return is 2018 (which needs to be submitted by February 2019).
 Employers must calculate the correct tax deductions for employees as they are being paid and in real time.
 Through submissions known as Payroll Submission Requests (PSRs), Revenue will have the most up-to-date information to ensure that each employee is subject to appropriate levels of tax deductions.
 Employees benefit as they will not overpay or underpay tax.

 The Benefits for Employers

 PAYE Modernisation means that Revenue’s PAYE information held on a business and their employees will be accurate and up-to-date at all times.
 The overall process of streamlining employer reporting with the regular payroll run will bring increased efficiencies for employers.
 The real time submissions will make the PAYE system more efficient and ultimately reduce the administrative burden for all businesses.

 The Benefits for Employees

 PAYE Modernisation Compliant Payroll Software

 One of the key objectives of PAYE Modernisation is to have an employer reporting process that is seamlessly aligned with the payroll process.
 To achieve this, it is important that payroll software can integrate with Revenue’s systems.
 Every business should conduct a full review of their payroll processes and systems.
 If you use payroll software, check with your provider to make sure the software can cater for the requirements of PAYE Modernisation.
-Book a demo of PAYE Modernisation with BrightPay.
+Book a demo to see how PAYE Modernisation works in BrightPay.

 If you are processing payroll manually, there is no facility to directly submit your PAYE information to Revenue.
 Instead, these employers need to manually create the payroll file and then login to their ROS account to upload the payroll information every pay period.